Hakka people: Malaysia

 In Sabah, most of the ethnic Chinese are of Hakka descent.
-In the 1990s, the Hakkas formed around 57% of the total ethnic Chinese population in Sabah.
+In the 1990s, the Hakka people formed around 57% of the total ethnic Chinese population in Sabah.
 Hakka is the lingua franca among the Chinese in Sabah to such an extent that Chinese of other subgroups who migrate to Sabah from other states in Malaysia and elsewhere usually learn the Hakka dialect, with varying degrees of fluency.

 In 1882 the North Borneo Chartered Company opted to bring in Hakka labourers from Longchuan County, Guangdong.
-The first batch of 96 Hakkas brought to Sabah landed in Kudat on 4 April 1883 under the leadership of Luo Daifeng (Hakka: Lo Tai Fung).
+The first batch of 96 Hakka people brought to Sabah landed in Kudat on 4 April 1883 under the leadership of Luo Daifeng (Hakka: Lo Tai Fung).
 In the following decades Hakka immigrants settled throughout the state, with their main population centres in Kota Kinabalu (then known as Jesselton) and its surroundings (in the districts of Tuaran, Penampang, Ranau, Papar, Kota Belud and to a lesser extent in Kota Marudu), with a significant minority residing in Sandakan (mainly ex-Taiping revolutionists) and other large but smaller minority populations in other towns and districts, most notably in Tawau, Tenom, Kuala Penyu, Pitas, Tambunan, Lahad Datu, Semporna, Kunak, Sipitang, Beaufort, Keningau and Kudat.
 The British felt the development of North Borneo was too slow and in 1920 they decided to encourage Hakka immigration into Sabah.
 In 1901, the total Chinese population in Sabah was 13,897; by 1911, it had risen 100% to 27801.
 Hakka immigration began to taper off during World War 2 and declined to a negligible level in the late 1940s.